lrotermund/blog/content/posts/mastering-microservices.md

 - Tracing
 - and error handling

-All these are commen requirements for all systems, whether microservice, monolith, or anything in between.
+All these are common requirements for all systems, whether microservice, monolith, or anything in between.

 ### How should we face cross-cutting concerns?